gmagannaDevelop/gmagannaDevelop/README.md

 - 🔭 I’m currently working on diabetes physiopathology modelling.
 This basically boils down to me, trying to better understand my chronic disease and learning to live with it.

 - 🌱 I’m currently learning a lot of stuff!
-I'm picking up Julia and TypeScript.
+I'm picking up Julia.

 - 💬 Ask me about anything